 Addressing the challenges faced by older youth in foster care

 Here at CASA, we have first-hand knowledge of the unique challenges faced by older youth in foster care.
 Each year in our community, dozens of young people turn 18 and emancipate from the foster care system.
 Aging out of foster care without a life plan or preparation puts these vulnerable youth at great risk.
-These risks incsquareimages404lude homelessness, unemployment, substance abuse, criminal involvement, and mental health issues.
+These risks include homelessness, unemployment, substance abuse, criminal involvement, and mental health issues.
 About one in five teens become homeless within a year after leaving foster care, and one in four emancipated foster youth will be incarcerated within the first two years after they leave the system.

 CASA programs address the unique challenges faced by older foster youth and to prevent these trends.
 The Fostering Futures program engages CASA volunteers as advocates for, and advisors to, foster youth ages 14-21, with the goal of helping them identify supportive adult connections and develop specific plans for making a successful transition from foster care to becoming independent, successful adults.
 Case Supervisor Janet Stoddard leads the Fostering Futures training and does a tremendous job empowering volunteers to support our teens.
 “This class provides advocates with the tools necessary to not only help identify interdependent living skills and resources, but it also equips advocates to take on a mentoring role with their youth,” says Janet.
 “In turn, these young adults become engaged in their future and self-advocacy, and this makes a tremendous difference in their future success.”